Manual scan

 2. Perform the scan

 Launch the agent on the remote system.
-When the scanning is complete, a data file will be generated and, by default, placed into the directory the agent is run from.
+When the scanning is complete, a data file will be generated and, by default, placed in the directory from which the agent is run.

 When scanning a Windows asset, you can use these command line parameters for tniwinagent.exe:

-• /path:"\\server\share" allows to set a path to a folder where the data file will be placed;
+• /path:"\\server\share" allows you to specify a path to a folder where the data file will be placed;

 • /delay:XX specifies the gap in seconds between the agent’s launch time and the start of the scan;

-• /overwrite overwrites the data file in case the target folder already contains its older version (otherwise, new files appended with (2), (3), etc. will be created after each scan);
+• /overwrite overwrites the data file if the target folder already contains an older version (otherwise, new files with (2), (3), etc. appended to their names will be created after each scan);

 • /scripted is required for running the logon script scan;

-• /debug allows to scan an asset in debug mode (when scanning errors are detected in normal mode).
-A special data file will be created, which can be sent to the developers in order for them to search for and fix possible scan errors;
+• /debug allows you to scan an asset in debug mode (when scanning errors are detected in normal mode).
+A special data file will be created, which can be sent to the developers for troubleshooting;

 • /driver:{x} controls the low-level hardware scan mode.
 Set {x} to: